servicecatalog/oscm-basyx/README.md

 # oscm-basyx
 The OSCM BaSyx Connector.

-## What is it?
 This tool is meant to enhance OSCM for discovering and importing service data privided from asset administration shells.

 ## Required
 Latest OSCM is up running on your server <OSCM_HOST> (install dir referred as /docker).
 Read [this Readme](https://github.com/servicecatalog/oscm-dockerbuild#quick-start-oscm-with-docker) on how to setup OSCM.